lsst-dm/dmtn-220/index.rst

 .. note::
    This feature is tracked as `DM-21904 <https://jira.lsstcorp.org/browse/DM-21904>`__ and depends on `DM-31725 <https://jira.lsstcorp.org/browse/DM-31725>`__ in Jira.

-We have long had a pseudocode algorithm for `QuantumGraph` that addresses a number of current limitations in hand on `DM-21904 <https://jira.lsstcorp.org/browse/DM-21904>`__, but with its implementation blocked by a lack of butler query-system functionality (essentially :ref:`feature-data-id-set-upload`) that we have been unable to prioritize.
+We have long had a pseudocode algorithm in hand for `QuantumGraph` that addresses a number of current limitations, on `DM-21904 <https://jira.lsstcorp.org/browse/DM-21904>`__.
+Its implementation has been blocked by a lack of butler query-system functionality (essentially :ref:`feature-data-id-set-upload`) that we have been unable to prioritize.

 This algorithm is relevant for Campaign Management/Definition because it allows filters on data IDs - whether provided by data ID sets or boolean contraint expressions - to be specific to certain tasks or dataset types, for example allowing one data ID set to be used for one kind of coadd, and another data ID set to be used for a different type of coadd.
 Without this, the only way to have different tasks operate on different sets of input data IDs is via task code in either `PipelineTaskConnections.adjustQuantum` or `PipelineTask.runQuantum`.